jikamens/jobs-filterer-for-linkedin/README.md

 don’t want to see based on regular-expression matches on the job title, company name, or location.

 You can install this extension from the Chrome Web Store at [TBD].
+You can also install it from the source code as described below.

 Once you've installed it, open the options page for the extension and enter the regular expressions you want to filter with, one per line,